If you’re having electrical issues and your GFCI outlet won’t reset, you’ve come to the right place.

 A GFCI, or a ground fault circuit interrupter, is an excellent tool that protects you and your loved ones from nasty electrical shocks.
-The GFCIs’ purpose is to sense any leaks into the electrical current and shut down the circuit before you have an accident.
+The GFCIs’ purpose is to sense any leaks in the electrical current and shut down the circuit before you have an accident.

 However, when they stop working, it can be challenging to understand what went wrong.
-When the outlet’s breaker trips, you must reset it to restore electrical current to the outlet.
+When the outlet’s breaker trips, you must reset it to restore the electrical current to the outlet.
 If your GFCI breaker does not reset, this could mean a more resounding problem for your outlet.

 6 Reasons Your GFCI Outlet Won’t Reset